elijahmanor/elijahmanor.github.com/talks/css-for-devs/md/specificity.md

 ## How to Measure Specificity
 <!-- .slide: data-title="Specificity" data-state="backEndBrian juniorJacob" -->

-1. Start at 0
+1. Start at 0 <!-- .element: class="fragment" -->
-2. Add 1000 for each inline style
+2. Add 1000 for each inline style <!-- .element: class="fragment" -->
-3. Add 100 for each ID
+3. Add 100 for each ID <!-- .element: class="fragment" -->
-4. Add 10 for each class, attribute & pseudo-class
+4. Add 10 for each class, attribute & pseudo-class <!-- .element: class="fragment" -->
-5. Add 1 for each element and pseudo-element
+5. Add 1 for each element and pseudo-element <!-- .element: class="fragment" -->

 ------